digital-cube/edu/html/2016-09-23-tables/README.md

 The topics discussed were:
 - Defining an HTML Table
 - Colspan and Rowspan in html
-- Tables performance in css
+- Table performance in css
 - DIV, CLASS and ID
 - Example
 - Problem with margin property of table cells